jonpism/EncryptFilesInPythonWithFernet/README.md

 3. Push the changes to your fork and create a pull request.
 4. Ensure your code adheres to the project's coding style and passes tests (if applicable).

+---

+## License
+This project is licensed under the MIT License.